ChilliCream/graphql-workshop/docs/6-subscriptions.md

 ### Add `checkInAttendee` Mutation

-Now, that we have the mutation in to register new attendees let us move on to add another mutation that will let us check-in a user to a session.
+Now that we have the mutation in to register new attendees, let us move on to add another mutation that will allow us to check-in a user to a session.

 1. Add the `CheckInAttendeeInput` to the `Attendees` directory.